hyyan/woo-poly-integration/README.md

 ## What you need to know about this plugin

+1. The plugin needs `PHP5.3 and above`
-1. This plugin is developed in sync with [Polylang](https://wordpress.org/plugins/polylang) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) latest version
+2. This plugin is developed in sync with [Polylang](https://wordpress.org/plugins/polylang) and [WooCommerce](https://wordpress.org/plugins/woocommerce/) latest version
-2. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
+3. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
 So you have to make sure to choose the default language before you start adding new variable products.
-3. Polylang URL modifications method `The language is set from content` is not supported yet
+4. Polylang URL modifications method `The language is set from content` is not supported yet

 ## How to install